avlando/504_final_project/README.md

 - C++ compiler
 - `words.txt` file containing a list of words to choose from.
-- Windows operating system (due to the use of `Windows.h` for console color support).
+- Windows operating system (due to the use of `Windows.h` for console color matching support).

 ## Usage